-Best Warm Up: Wide grip chin ups are great for upper body strength as well as core muscles.
-Complete five sets of ten reps three times a week for three to four weeks before you climb; this will help give you the extra strength you’ll need to get to the top.
+Best Warm-Up: Wide grip chin-ups are great for upper body strength as well as core muscles.
+Complete five sets of ten reps three times a week for three to four weeks before your climb; this will help give you the extra strength you’ll need to get to the top.

 So there we have it, the world’s best and coolest climbing walls.